We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 With Dr Felicity Nicholson.
 For up-to-date information on health issues across Africa, click here.

 People new to Africa often worry about tropical diseases, but if you take the appropriate precautions, it is accidents that are more likely to carry you off.
-Road accidents are very common in many parts of Malawi, so be aware and do what you can to reduce risks: try to travel during daylight hours and refuse to be driven by a drunk.
+Road accidents are very common in many parts of Malawi, so be aware and do what you can to reduce risks: always travel during daylight hours and refuse to be driven by a drunk.
 Listen to local advice about areas where violent crime is rife, too.

 It is difficult to strike the right balance when discussing crime in a country such as Malawi.
 An analytical understanding of how and where you are most likely to become a victim of crime will not only help prevent such an experience, but it will also allow you to relax in situations where it isn’t a serious concern.
 African cultures are inherently honest, more so perhaps than ours, and to the average Malawian theft is unspeakably wrong, to the extent that petty thieves are regularly killed by mob justice.
 Because of this, small-town and rural Malawi remains very safe for travel, because Malawians in general wouldn’t think of robbing a tourist, or anybody else for that matter.